GiusepeCasagrande/MobileTaximeter/README.md

 This is an small app that I created for studies purpose.

-Here you can find a small sample on how to use:
+Here you can find a sample on how to use:

 - Xamarin.Forms
 - Xamarin.Forms.Maps